pyrocko/grond/docs/source/method/index.rst

     on the convergence in the model parameter space due to the individual objective function of each bootstrap chain.

+The convergence of model parameters for the models within each bootstrap chain is dependent on the settings of the optimisation, e.g. the setup of parameter bounds, `scatter scale` settings of the `directive sampling phase` and else.
+With very `exploitive` settings convergence can be forced.
+However, if the convergence within each bootstrap chain starts to form individual solar systems in the model space, further optimisation will not provide significantly better models.
+In Fig. 8 the area of the `highscore` models of the three bootstrap chains has only little overlap compared to an earlier stage visualised in Fig. 7C.

 .. figure:: ../images/illu_babo_chains.svg
     :name: Fig. 8
     :height: 300px